purplebase/purplebase/README.md

 ### Handling App Lifecycle (Recommended)

-When your app resumes from background (after system sleep, network changes, etc.), call `ensureConnected()` to immediately detect and recover from stale connections:
+When your app resumes (or connectivity changes), call `ensureConnected()` to immediately reconnect relays instead of waiting for the normal backoff window:

 ```dart
 // Flutter example